zeroc-ice/ice/js/README.md

 You can start the browser tests with:
 ```
-npm run test:browser
+python allTest.py --browser Manual
 ```

-This opens the test page (http://127.0.0.1:8080) using the system's default browser.
-These tests require a web browser with ECMAScript 6 support, such as a recent version of Chrome, Firefox or Safari.
+Then open the test page (http://127.0.0.1:8080/start) using a web browser.
+These tests require a web browser with ECMAScript 6 support, such as a recent version of Chrome, Firefox, Microsoft Edge or Safari.

-If you are using another web browser, such as Microsoft Edge or Internet Explorer, you should use instead:
+If you are using another web browser, such as Internet Explorer, you should use instead:
 ```
-npm run test:browser-es5
+python allTest.py --browser Manual --es5
 ```

+Then open the test page (http://127.0.0.1:8080/es5/start)

 This runs a version of the test suite transpiled to ECMAScript 5 using [Babel][2].